The Singular Angle of Nonlinear Systems: Conclusion

 \section{Conclusion}

-In this paper, we propose an angle notion, the singular angle, for stable nonlinear systems from an input-output perspective.
-The system singular angle plays the role of a new angular counterpart to the system $\lt$-gain, and serves as an alternative to the recent nonlinear system phase.
-Subsequently, we establish the main result, a nonlinear small angle theorem, for feedback stability analysis.
-We then further develop several notable extensions and variations of the system singular angle and small angle theorem.
-It is hoped that this paper provides an alternative starting point for bringing the recent renaissance of the classical phase (or angle) notion in MIMO LTI systems \cite{Chen:21} into nonlinear systems \cite{Chen:20j}.
+In this paper, we propose an angle notion, the singular angle, for nonlinear systems from an input-output perspective.
+The system singular angle plays the role of a counterpart to the system $\lt$-gain and can quantify the system passivity.
+Subsequently, we establish the main result, a nonlinear small angle theorem, for feedback stability analysis, which is a successful realization of the Zames' envision in 1966.
+We also investigate the singular angles of appropriate feedback, parallel or cascaded interconnected systems.
+Finally, we develop a generalization of the small angle theorem for reducing the conservatism in feedback stability analysis.